sigmb/roomodes/README.md

 4. Brainstormer will create a docs/expandedRequirements.md file.
 Review the file.
 Make changes, if necessary.
 Re-run Brainstormer pointing the docs/expandedRequirements.md, if necessary.

-5. Change Roo Mode to Project Brief and start a task with this prompt
+5. Change Roo Mode to Product Manager (PRD Generator) and start a task with this prompt
 ```
 Help me structure my thoughts in @docs/expandedRequirements.md
 ```